The Tab: 2015–2018

 In August 2016, founder Jack Rivlin assumed the role of CEO and Joshi Herrmann, a former Tab Cambridge editor who had been working at the Evening Standard, was appointed as Editor in Chief.
 Grace Vielma became UK Editor.
 They have since expanded their team at their London office to 33 people.
 In September 2017 News Corp was the main investor of a total of $6m (£4.6m) of new funding raised by Tab Media.
-In return for its investment News Corp has taken a minority stake in it and Emma Tucker, deputy editor of The Times, will sit on its board of directors.
+In return for its investment News Corp took a minority stake in it and Emma Tucker, deputy editor of The Times, sat on its board of directors.

+2018–present

-In October 2020, Digitalbox plc acquired Tab Media and The Tab.
+In 2018, Grace Vielma was named Editor-in-Chief and in October 2020 Digitalbox plc acquired Tab Media and The Tab.

+In 2024, The Tab redesigned and relaunched its site to reflect a new era of global entertainment coverage.
+In 2025, The Tab has an audience of millions in the UK and US, with a focus on trending pop culture.
+The site's core audience is 18-34s, with a Gen-Z and female focus.
+Reality Shrine, The Tab's spin-off site covering US reality TV, was launched in February 2025.

 Babe

 Babe, also known as Babe.net, was a spinoff aimed at young women.
 It was established in May 2016 by then Tab editor Roisin Lanigan and focuses on what Slate contributor Ruth Graham called "vulgar tomfoolery" – provocative, light stories unlikely to appeal to older women.

 In January 2018, a woman using the pseudonym 'Grace' wrote an article on Babe accusing comedian Aziz Ansari of sexual misconduct.
 The article was met with a polarized and mixed response among commentators and the public with disagreement as to whether the incident described in the Babe article constitutes sexual misconduct, and to whether the accuser's narrative trivialized or damaged the Me Too movement.
 The journalist who edited the story at Babe.net, Katie Way, was criticized by HLN anchor Ashleigh Banfield.
 Banfield had previously criticized Ansari's anonymous accuser, drawing Way's ire in an email response which she read part of on-air, characterizing it as hypocritical.
 The email included Way claiming "Ashleigh [was] someone who I am certain nobody under the age of 45 has ever heard of" and describing her as a "burgundy-lipstick, bad-highlights, second-wave-feminist has-been."
 Responding to criticism of the site's choice to publish the account, Tab editor-in-chief Joshi Herrmann said it was "patently ridiculous" to ignore stories solely because they did not involve illegal behavior.